Punchline123/FILL_IN_COLOR/README.md

-# Copy of Flood It! by caranocreative with changed colors
+# Copy of Flood It! by caranocreative with one changed color and more turns allowed